WiMoVE-OSS/docs/docs/setup/manual/access_point.md

-# Set Up an Access Point
+# Setting Up an Access Point

-This part of the guide will show you how to set up wimoved on your openWRT Access Point.
+This part of the guide will show you how to set up wimoved on your OpenWrt Access Point.

 !!! info

-    openWRT is available for a large number of different types of Access Points.
-Different Access Points may use different processor architectures.
+    OpenWrt is available for a large number of different types of access points.
+Different APs may use different processor architectures.
 For this reason, you need a version of wimoved that is compatible with your architecture.

     We try to provide builds for as many architectures as reasonably possible.
-If you have openWRT hardware you would like to see supported, please [open an issue](https://github.com/WiMoVE-OSS/wimoved/issues/new).
+If you have OpenWrt hardware you would like to see supported, please [open an issue](https://github.com/WiMoVE-OSS/wimoved/issues/new).

 !!! tip

     The AP needs to have an internet connection to be able to install dependencies

-## Prepare Your AP
+## Preparing Your AP

-1. Verify that you have ssh connectivity to the access point.
-If not, take a look at the [OpenWRT guide for ssh](https://openwrt.org/docs/guide-quick-start/sshadministration).
+1. Verify that you have SSH connectivity to the access point.
+If not, take a look at the [OpenWrt guide for SSH](https://openwrt.org/docs/guide-quick-start/sshadministration).

 !!! info

     Unless specified otherwise, all commands given in this guide should be run in the shell of the Access Point.

-## Set Up Hostapd
+## Setting Up Hostapd

-### Install The Correct Version of Hostapd
+### Installing The Correct Version of Hostapd

-Normal openWRT setups come with a stripped-down version of hostapd called `wpad` or `wpad-mini`.
+Regular OpenWrt setups come with a stripped-down version of hostapd called `wpad` or `wpad-mini`.
 These do however not come with all features we require for our setup.

 1. Uninstall the unneeded `wpad-mini`
     ```bash